jedcn/reveal-ck/doc/DEVELOPMENT.md

   makes it easy to support formats like markdown, html, erb, haml, slim.
 This is the same library behind the Rails asset pipeline.
-* reveal-ck uses an html filtering framework named [jch/html-pipeline][github-html-pipeline] to get automatically get support for things like GFM Tables, Emoji, autolinking, and
+* reveal-ck uses an html filtering framework named [jch/html-pipeline][github-html-pipeline] to readily support things like GFM Tables, Emoji, autolinking, and @mentions.
-  @mentions.
 This is the same library that's used on https://github.com when you are writing comments.

 And so, by using these famous libraries, reveal-ck can get a bunch done without re-inventing the wheel.